Search This Blog

 Just watch for that gorilla rapture.
 And speculate as to whether Michael, Nick, and Paul ever went to that strip club.

 Four out of five stars.
 Way too many laugh out loud moments to tally up.
-The bit about carpentry and Jesus was pretty good, but I didn't care for the rest of the religion content.
+The bit about carpentry and Jesus was pretty good, but I didn't care for the rest of the religious content.
 The parts about cat-calling, porn, and your children were spot-on.
 For makers, standup comedy is always great because there's rarely any visuals you need to pay attention to.
 However I did enjoy spotting the reactions of the warmup band behind him when he said something particularly good.
 That, and poor Nick's face when asking what kind of porn he watches.
 Good thing he was not on a date.

 Fire this up if you need a serious hour to devote to your crafting, it will keep your brain amused.